-I’ve recently passed my first year anniversary of eating vegan, prior to that I was semi vegetarian…
+I’ve recently passed my first year anniversary of eating a strict vegan diet.

 I was vegetarian on and off many times in my life, starting at age 16 while traveling in Africa and seeing so many amazing animals there.
 Unfortunately I was never able to be completely vegetarian and gave up trying for most of my life.
 I think I’ve been able to eat vegan for this long due to my increased knowledge on the subject, the increased vegan food and supplements options available and the fact that being vegan as opposed to vegetarian eliminates the use and potential over use of dairy on a vegetarian diet.
 I feel the supplements I take now have been critical for me remaining vegan for the last 14+ months.